sarahzayat2019/stripe-checkout-subscription-express/README.md

 3. in services/stripe.service.js, you need to add ur stripe secret key! const stripe = require('stripe')('SECRET_KEY_HERE');

-This express repo is just for  poc purpose to demonstrate how we can create, cancel and update a subscription using stripe checkout page
+This express repo is just for  poc purpose to demonstrate how we can create, cancel and update a subscription using stripe checkout page you can run the frontend part using this repo https://github.com/sarahzayat2019/stripe-checkout-subscription-angular